 Date(s) of the trip Destination, and phone number

 Time and place of departure Time and place of return

-Time and place of departure Time and place of retain
+The place of department

 Name of trip leader Mobile phone number

-Names of accompanying teachers or other adults Mobile phone numbers of accompanying teachers or other adults
+Names of accompanying teachers or other adults Mobile phone numbers of accompanying teachers or

+other adults

 Number of pupils.
 Class(es) taking part

 Total costs Cost per pupil

+Total costs Cost het hahit

 Is it necessary to arrange addtional travel insurance?
 YES NO

 Aim of school trip

 Subjects involved

+Means of transportation, with details of flight number s ata

-Means of transportation, with details of flight number s etc.
+ivieans of transportation, with details of flight number s etc.

 Trip leader DATE

+· · · · · · · · · · · · · · · · · · ·

 Deputy director DATE

 Director DATE